JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 ## prepare_dataset.py
 This script provides various functions to preprocess the raw dataset.

-At the begin it is function cfar_rect.
+At the begin it is function cfar_rect. cfar means [Constant false alarm rate](https://en.wikipedia.org/wiki/Constant_false_alarm_rate).
 With this function the target can be detcetd.
 And the Area is called Region of Interest (ROI).
 The picture below is an example for two targets:

 ![image](https://user-images.githubusercontent.com/123400810/220660636-4098842a-a03d-4cf5-9d3f-64a8e11ed4d4.png)